Details about map content are available here Click on the map dots to view record details.

 Habitat / Range

-single to scattered or in groups in woods, especially with oaks, (Arora), in "coastal forests where it occurs mainly under hardwoods such as coastal oaks and madrones, but it has, on occasion, also been found under Douglas fir", (Thiers, for California), fall
+associated with Pacific coastal species of oak and arbutus as well as Douglas-fir, (Tulloss), in "coastal forests where it occurs mainly under hardwoods such as coastal oaks and madrones, but it has, on occasion, also been found under Douglas fir", (Thiers, for California), fall

-The Amanita ceciliae group has a constricted volva but differs from the Amanita constricta group in having a floccose (not membranous) volva, lacking a basal bulb, and having volvar remains that are much darker than those on the A. constricta group.
-The A. constricta group, like the A. ceciliae group, has a volva that is constricted forming a belt of grayish tissue (often fragmented) around the stem base, but A. constricta often has large patch on cap and it has elliptic to nearly round spores (9.5-13 x 8-10.5 microns) as opposed to round spores (10-14 microns) for A. ceciliae group.
+The Amanita ceciliae group has a constricted volva but differs from Amanita constricta in having a floccose (not membranous) volva, lacking a basal bulb, and having volvar remains that are much darker than those on A. constricta.
+A. constricta, like the A. ceciliae group, has a volva that is constricted forming a belt of grayish tissue (often fragmented) around the stem base, but A. constricta often has large patch on cap and it has elliptic to nearly round spores (9.5-13 x 8-10.5 microns) as opposed to round spores (10-14 microns) for A. ceciliae group.
 Amanita pachycolea and Amanita vaginata do not have a constricted volva.

 Electronic Atlas of the Plants of British Columbia [eflora.bc.ca].
 Lab for